airbnb/lottie/ios.md

 ```
 Reads the value of a property specified by the Keypath.
 Returns nil if no property is found.
+Only supported by the Main Thread rendering engine.

 Parameters
 : **for**: The keypath used to search for the property.